Dr. Duane W. Hamacher

 - BSc in Physics - University of Missouri (2004)

 - MSc in Astrophysics - University of New South Wales (2008)

 - PhD in Indigenous Studies - Macquarie University (2012)

 - Physical Address: LGQ5 Balnaves Place, Electrical Engineering Building, UNSW, Kensington (G12)

-- Mailing Address: Nura Gili Centre for Indigenous Programs, University of New South Wales, Sydney, NSW, 2052, Australia.
+- Mailing Address: Nura Gili Indigenous Programs Unit, University of New South Wales, Sydney, NSW, 2052, Australia.

 - Email: email@example.com